quinnuk/audiocleaner/README.md

                           │
                           ▼
               Atomically replace original (os.replace)
+                          │
+                          ▼
+              Re-probe the replaced file to confirm
+              the swap actually landed correctly
 ```

-The original file is **never replaced until the new file has been successfully created and verified**.
+The original file is **never replaced until the new file has been successfully created and verified**, and the replacement itself is re-checked afterwards rather than just assumed to have worked.

 If anything fails, the original remains untouched.
+If a file's audio codec can't be confidently classified, it's skipped rather than guessed at.

+### Maximum Safety Mode

+For an extra layer of protection, **Maximum Safety Mode** keeps a full backup copy of the original file until *after* the post-replacement check has confirmed the swap succeeded.
+If that final check ever fails, the backup is used to automatically restore the original — no manual recovery needed.

+It's off by default because the standard temp-file → verify → replace flow is already safe for normal use, and Maximum Safety Mode costs extra disk space and I/O while it runs.
+There's also an option to keep the backup even after a successful run, for anyone who wants a persistent safety net rather than a one-off check.

+Enable it from **Safety Options** in the app.

 ---